Marilyn Manson (band): Musical style

-From 1996 to his departure in 2002, Twiggy was their chief musical contributor, co-writing many of the band's biggest hits with Manson during this period.
+From 1996 to his departure in 2002, Twiggy Ramirez was their chief musical contributor, co-writing many of the band's biggest hits with Manson during this period.
 Despite never receiving a writing credit, drummer Ginger Fish provided substantial pre-production assistance to both Manson and Twiggy while composing demos for Antichrist Superstar.
 His drums loops and sound effects would go on to be predominantly featured on several tracks, most notably "The Beautiful People".
-John 5 and Tim Skold were also prevalent composers, while The Pale Emperor and Heaven Upside Down were composed entirely by Tyler Bates.
+John 5 and Tim Skold were also prevalent composers, while The Pale Emperor and Heaven Upside Down were composed entirely by Tyler Bates, who joined the band in 2014.
+Twiggy introduced Manson and musician Shooter Jennings to each other in 2013.
+Seven years later, the two wrote, recorded and produced We Are Chaos together.
+Bates returned to his role as composer on the following album, One Assassination Under God – Chapter 1.

 All of the band's lyrics are written by Manson, whose songwriting style varies between albums.
 Utilizing aesthetics often found within spoken-word poetry, his writing features comedy, puns, and double entendres, and he makes frequent use of alliteration.
 The band's witticisms often take the form of neologisms, delivered several at a time in rapid-fire succession.
-Lyrical content has emerged from a wide range of subjects, including love, sex and sexuality, sexual abuse, consumerism, politics, revenge, suicide, capitalism, violence and mortality, as well as the Bible and Greek mythology.
+Lyrical content has emerged from a wide range of subjects, including love, sex and sexuality, sexual abuse, rape, consumerism, politics, revenge, suicide, capitalism, violence and mortality, as well as the Bible and Greek mythology.

 Manson predominantly delivers lyrics in a melodic fashion, although he invariably enhances his vocal register by utilizing several extended vocal techniques, such as vocal fry, screaming, growling and crooning.
 His voice can emit five different tones simultaneously, which mixing engineer Robert Carranza discovered can form a pentagram when imported into a phrasal analyzer.
 He possesses a baritone vocal type.
 His lowest bass note of A1 can be heard in "Arma-goddamn-motherfuckin-geddon", while his highest note, an E6 – the first note of the whistle register – can be heard on the Born Villain song "Hey, Cruel World ...".